The Secret Behind McDonald's Fries

 - Pests adapt over time

-Each cycle increases chemical complexity in the food system.
+Each cycle increases complexity in the food system.

 What This Means for Your Food